Mahimachavalam009/Host-a-website-on-Amazon-S3/README.md

 1) In the Buckets section, choose the name of your new bucket.
 ```
 ```
-2) Upload these files into your bucket (right click on each link, and select Save link as index.html and a zip file
+2) Upload these files into your bucket (right click on each link, and select Save link as index.html and a zip file.
 ```
 ```
 3) Unzip the zip file you've downloaded.